clementpiat/time-series-persistence-image/README.md

 # Time Series to Persistence Image
-Little module to transform a time series into a persistence image.
+Little module to transform a time series into a persistent image.

 Can be used to convert an arbitrarily long time series into a fixed size representation that embed topological information about the signal.